Oven CleaningHow to Clean Grease Off an Oven

 Then go on and continue reading because in this post you’ll find out how to easily clean gas burners.

-How often should you clean your gas burners?
+You should clean your gas burners every week.

 If you don’t cook that often, then you should clean the stove every time food residue spills over the sides of pots and pans.
 Also, give your gas burners a wipe if the flame becomes irregular or exhibits a yellow colour.